cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/best-practice.md

 ### Terraform/OpenTofu

-Terraform, and it's open source fork OpenTofu, provide a way of declaring what infrastructure should look like using the building blocks provided for the specific cloud.
+Terraform, and its open source fork OpenTofu, provide a way of declaring what infrastructure should look like using the building blocks provided for the specific cloud.
 It then creates or changes the existing infrastructure using the least changes possible so that what is deployed matches what has been defined.
 This is a powerful tool for automation and reproducibility which can also invoke Ansible playbooks to install software and services onto the infrastructure after it has been created.
-The combination of Terraform and Ansible would provide the most resilience incase of machine loss because of the low effort reinstalling those machines takes - Terraform/OpenTofu would just be run again to recreate the infrastructure and services instead of an admin having to manually create machines and install what is required (which often takes a large amount of time!).
+The combination of Terraform and Ansible would provide the most resilience in case of machine loss because of the low effort reinstalling those machines - Terraform/OpenTofu would just need to be run again to recreate the infrastructure and services, rather than an admin having to manually create machines and install what is required (which often takes a large amount of time!).

 Note that some machine changes would cause Terraform/OpenTofu to replace machines and in this instance anything installed or saved on the root disk would be lost.